shierve/nem-voting/readme.md

 `npm install nem-voting --save`

+the module is made to work together with nem-library, so you should install that too:

+`npm install nem-library@1.0.5 --save`

+it is important that 1.0.5 is installed since it needs to be the same version than the one in nem-voting

 ## Examples <a name="examples"></a>

 The module exports two main classes: UnbroadcastedPoll and BroadcastedPoll.
 They represent polls that exist only locally and polls that exist in the blockchain, respectively.